matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 `address` MUST no longer be in a plain-text format, but rather will be a peppered hash value encoded in unpadded base64.

-Identity servers must specify their own hashing algorithms (from a list of specified values) and pepper, which will be useful if a rainbow table is released for their current one.
-Identity servers could also set a timer for rotating the pepper value to further impede rainbow table publishing (the recommended period is every 30 minutes, which should be enough for a client to complete the hashing of all of a user's contacts, but also be nowhere near as long enough to create a sophisticated rainbow table).
+Identity servers must specify the hashing algorithms and a pepper that they support, which will allow for rotation if a rainbow table is ever released coinciding with their current hash and pepper.
 As such, it must be possible for clients to be able to query what pepper the identity server requires before sending it hashes.
 A new endpoint must be added:

 ```
 GET /_matrix/identity/v2/hash_details